sandy2k25/sill/CLOUDFLARE_DEPLOYMENT.md

 # Complete Guide to Deploying WovIeX on Cloudflare

-This guide explains how to deploy the WovIeX application to Cloudflare from scratch, including creating all necessary secrets and configurations.
+This guide explains how to deploy the WovIeX application to Cloudflare from scratch, including configuring Telegram storage and all necessary security settings.

 ## Prerequisites

 1. Create a [Cloudflare account](https://dash.cloudflare.com/sign-up) (free tier is sufficient)
-2. Install Node.js and npm on your computer
+2. Have your Telegram bot token ready (or create a new bot using BotFather)
 3. Your WovIeX codebase

 ## Step 1: Set Up Your Cloudflare Project